Read This First

 Prompt 2: Elaborate on any dependencies among these ontological domains.

-The central claim is this: The dependencies among ontological domains illustrate how the more abstract aspects of reality are often grounded in or emerge from the more concrete ones.
+In plain terms: The dependencies among ontological domains illustrate how the more abstract aspects of reality are often grounded in or emerge from the more concrete ones.

 This middle step carries forward proposed ontological domains.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 The biological domain is entirely dependent on the material or physical for its existence.
 Life, as understood in biological terms, arises when certain physical and chemical conditions are met, such as the availability of water, energy sources, and suitable environmental conditions.
 The laws of physics and chemistry govern the structures and functions of biological entities.